Publication Ethics

 Authorship Criteria

-All authors should have participated sufficiently in the work to take public responsibility for the content.
-Authorship credit should be based on substantial contribution to conception and design, execution, or analysis and interpretation of data.
-All authors should be involved in drafting the article or revising it critically for important intellectual content and must have read and approved the final version of the manuscript.
+AnaPub Publications requires that all authors must have participated sufficiently in the work to take public responsibility for the content.
+Authorship credit should be based on substantial contributions to the conception and design, execution, or analysis and interpretation of data.
+Additionally, all authors should be involved in drafting the article or revising it critically for important intellectual content and must have read and approved the final version of the manuscript.

-• Agreement to be accountable for all aspects of the work in ensuring that questions raised to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+• Agreement to be accountable for all aspects of the work, ensuring that any questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Individuals who participated only in acquisition of funding, collection of data, or general supervision of a research group do not justify authorship.
-These individuals should be included in the Acknowledgements.
+Individuals who only contributed to funding acquisition, data collection, or general supervision of the research group do not qualify for authorship.
+Such individuals should be acknowledged in the Acknowledgements section.

-The corresponding author is the individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal's administrative requirements, such as providing details of authorship, ethics committee approval, clinical trial registration documentation, and gathering conflict of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.
+The corresponding author takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process.
+This individual typically ensures that all administrative requirements, such as providing details of authorship, ethics committee approval, clinical trial registration documentation, and gathering conflict of interest forms and statements, are properly completed.
+These duties may be delegated to one or more co-authors.

 Acknowledgements

-All contributors who do not meet the above criteria for authorship should be listed in the 'Acknowledgements'.
+Contributors who do not meet the authorship criteria should be listed in the 'Acknowledgements' section.

-Removal of an author requires a letter of consent from any person whose name has been removed, indicating that they agree to the removal of their name from the author list.
+To remove an author, a letter of consent from the individual agreeing to the removal of their name from the author list is required.

-Owing to the complexity of these rules, we strongly advise authors to carefully assess the list of authors and work done in the paper to establish a fixed author list before submission and not to attempt to make changes later.
+Given the complexity of these rules, authors are strongly advised to carefully assess and finalize the list of authors and their contributions before submission to avoid changes later.